eens1/en/content/apologetics/against-vatican-ii/vatican-ii-council-a-revolution-against-the-catholic-church/sacrosanctum-concilium-constitution-on-the-sacred-liturgy.md

 title: "Sacrosanctum Concilium – Constitution on the Sacred Liturgy"
 date: "2024-12-01T19:25:31"
 draft: "false"
-description: "Go back to The Vatican II Revolution 8.
+description: "8.
 Sacrosanctum Concilium – Vatican II’s Constitution on the Sacred Liturgy Sacrosanctum Concilium was Vatican II’s constitution on the sacred liturgy.
 It was responsible for the incredible changes to [...]"
 tags: []
 external_url: "https://vaticancatholic.com/sacrosanctum-concilium"
 locale: "en_US"